tieberghien/rainfall/level1/walkthrough.md

        0x08048496 <+22>:	ret
     End of assembler dump.
 ```
-Thankfully, there's another function which isn't called anywhere in <main>, <run>.
+Thankfully, there's another function which isn't called anywhere in `main`-that is `run`.
 This function is interesting, as it makes a syscall and spawns a shell!
 However, how do we get to execute a function that's not called at all?
 This is when we first introduce the notion of "payload".
 An exploit is a piece of code written to take advantage of a particular vulnerability.
 A payload is a piece of code to be executed through said exploit.
 The exploit in our case is the well-known bufferover flow.
 Therefore, we want to write a payload which'll exploit this vulnerabilty.
 A buffer of size 76 is instantiated at the beginning of the programme.
 Giviing the programme a string bigger than said size will result in a segfault.

-The address of <run> is `0x08048444`.
+The address of `run` is `0x08048444`.

 ```
     level1@RainFall:~$ python -c 'print "a"*76 + "\x44\x84\x04\x08"' > /tmp/payload